by June 7, 2024

 While investing in training is essential for equipping legal professionals with the necessary skills to leverage legal technology effectively, it's important to also recognise the principle of diminishing returns.
 This principle suggests that as the investment in training increases beyond a certain point, the incremental benefits gained begin to decrease.
 Here's how firms can address this:

-• Strategic Prioritization: Not all legal tech tools or skills are equally beneficial for every firm.
-Strategic prioritization involves identifying the most impactful areas for training investment based on organisational goals, workflow requirements, and industry trends.
+- Strategic Prioritisation: Not all legal tech tools or skills are equally beneficial for every firm.
+Strategic prioritisation involves identifying the most impactful areas for training investment based on organisational goals, workflow requirements, and industry trends.
 By focusing resources on high-priority areas, firms can maximize the return on their training investment.

 This notion of a solid foundation becomes particularly significant when considering the challenge many firms face, particularly in retaining employees beyond the 3-year mark.
 By investing in robust training programs that not only provide essential skills but also offer pathways for advancement and professional development, firms can enhance employee engagement and retention.